 - Clear Steam cache and cookies

-Your problem might occur if there are too many applications and background processes running on your computer and hogging your network resources.
-Follow the instructions below to check for and turn off these processes:
+Lags might occur if you’re running multiple applications on your computer, hogging network resources.
+If that’s the case for you, follow the instructions below to check for and turn off them:

 1) Right-click your taskbar and select Start Task Manager.